-Your patch testing results indicate that you have a contact allergy to Clarithromycin.
+Your patch testing results indicate that you have a contact allergy to Cefixime.
 It is important that you familiarize yourself with this chemical and take steps to avoid coming in contact with it.

-What is Clarithromycin and where is it found?
+What is Cefixime sodium and where is it found?

-This is a macrolide antibiotic used to treat respiratory tract infections and other infections such as duodenal ulcers, bronchitis, pneumonia, lyme disease, tonsillitis and pharyngitis.
+This substance is a second-generation cephalosporin antibiotic.
+It is a broad spectrum cephalosporin antibiotic and is commonly used to treat bacterial infections of the ear, urinary tract and upper respiratory tract.
 Further research may identify additional product or industrial usages of this chemical.